microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~avatar avatar

-Seismograph built, let's code!
+Coding: The seismograph has been built.
+We are ready to program the micro:bit to be a seismograph!

 ### ~

 Step 1.
 Go to Codemicrobit.com

-    Click or tap New Project
+* Click or tap New Project
-    Click or tap Blocks
+* Click or tap Blocks

 Step 2.